Edward Aveling: Aveling as a Playwright

-Aveling also prepared a fairy extravaganza for Christmas 1889 entitled "Snow White" to be included among the dramatis personae were seven dwarfs.
+Aveling also prepared a fairy extravaganza for Christmas 1889 entitled "Snow White" to be included among the dramatis personae were allegedly seven dwarfs.
 The theatre manager Willie Edouin was responsible at the Strand theatre.
 It can be said that politics and arts always coalesced, especially during the period of the Social Democratic Federation and their so called "Art Evenings" at which William Morris and Aveling gave readings and George Bernard Shaw played piano duets with Annie Besant and Kathleen Ina.
 Aveling published a considerable amount of poetry in Progress that has been hardly acknowledged.
 Poems such as "Alone with my Ale-Can", "Life and Death", "From the South" and exquisitely written botanical poems that were clearly influenced by Shelley's own poem "The Sensitive Plant" (1820), such as "Melodies".
 Much later when the Avelings were members of the ILP Aveling was still writing poetry such as "The Tramp of the Workers" (1896).

-Aveling gave his first public lecture on the poet Shelley in the Hall of Science on 10 August 1879, with Annie Besant in the chair.
+Aveling gave his first NSS public lecture on the poet Percy Bysshe Shelley in the Hall of Science on 10 August 1879, with Annie Besant in the chair.
 He addressed the close relationship between the realms of the scientific and the poetical.
 Both Eleanor and Edward joined the Shelley Society in 1885.
 Aveling gave a lecture series on Shakespeare at the Hall of Science in 1881.
-Aveling felt obliged to write a letter to The Academy in January 1884 reminding them that "The experiment of "introducing Shakspere to the East of London" is not novel.
+In 1884, Aveling, now a passionate socialist, felt obliged to write a letter to The Academy in January 1884 reminding them that "The experiment of "introducing Shakspere to the East of London" is not novel.
 Four courses of lectures have been given—on (1) The Plays of Shakspere, (2) The Comedies of Shakspere, (3) The Falstaff Comodies, (4) Macbeth—at the Hall of Science, Old Street, St. Luke's within the last two years by Edward B. Aveling."
 The letter dated London, 19 January 1884 was published under the heading "Shakspere in the East of London".
 He started using the British Museum Reading Room in 1882 and, allegedly, he approached and introduced himself to Eleanor Marx there.
 Indeed, an article he wrote for Progress, entitled "Some Humours of the Reading Room at the British Museum" alluded to the flirtatious qualities of the library.
 Aveling even mused over a form of apartheid in the reading room "clergymen...ought be separated from their free fellows..."